mpek29/mon-site-jekyll/_projects/JBL-Flip-3-Emulator.md

 ## 🙏 Acknowledgments
 I would like to thank Adafruit for their inspiration, especially for their “Aluminum Mounting Grid,” which I printed a 3D copy of with my Ender3.
 Their excellent modules have significantly influenced my design choices.

-## 🌟 License
-This project is open-source.
-Feel free to use, modify, and contribute! 🚀

-Please don't hesitate to contact me if you have any questions.